amarococo/sadm/docs/source/overview.rst

 Machine database
 ----------------

-The Machine DataBase (MDB) is one of the most important part of the architecture.
+The Machine DataBase (MDB) is one of the most important parts of the architecture.
 Its goal is to track the state of all the machines on the network and provide information about the machines to anyone who needs it.
-It is running on ``mdb`` and exports a web interface for administration (accessible to all roots).
+It is running on hostname ``mdb`` and exports a web interface for administration (accessible to all roots).

-A Python client is available for scripts that need to query it, as well as a very simple HTTP interface for use in PXE scripts.
+A Python client is available for scripts that need to query it, as well as a bare-bones HTTP interface for use in PXE scripts.

 It stores the following information for each machine:

 - Main hostname
-- Alias hostnames (mostly for services that have several DNS names)
+- Alias hostnames (for machines hosting multiple services, or for services that have several DNS aliases, eg. ``docs`` and ``doc``)
 - IP
 - MAC
 - Nearest root file server